Hassan Kobeissi: Education

 During his primary education, Hassan was taught Arabic and was made to memorize the Koran under the tutelage of the Sheikh Ali Humani School in Musaytbeh (Beirut).
 However, after his parents' divorce, his father placed him in the Monastic Mashmusha Institute, which was at the time run by Father Neemat-Allah and other priests and monks.
 There, he was taught French; his understanding of the language would later allow him to independently and easily access writings on western thought and philosophy.
 He focused particularly on Jean-Paul Sartre, Karl Marx, and Claude Lévi-Strauss, with each of these three thinkers having a considerable impact on his thought during some stage of his life.

 In 1958, Hassan obtained the then-equivalent to a high school diploma from the Marj'yun Public School, which was under the supervision of one Anis Al-Raai.
 Other prominent Lebanese professors would graduate from the school, including Bshara Kerdahi and Michel Abu-Rashed.
 In 1961, he graduated from the Beirut Institute for the Tutelage of Professors, where he was taught by prominent figures such as Said Akl and Omar Farrukh.
 This second diploma allowed him to begin teaching Philosophy in public schools, which he did in many southern areas of Lebanon, then in Beirut.
 In 1965, he obtained a bachelor's degree in Philosophy from the Lebanese University, which allowed him to teach Philosophy in public secondary schools, and then in the Beirut Institute for the Tutelage of Professors.
 He began teaching at age 19, and was the youngest professor in Lebanese history.

-In 1980, Hassan received his Ph.D from the Université Saint-Joseph.
-His thesis, (undertaken with the assistance of Father Farid Jabr and Dr. Khalil Al-Jur) which concerned the translation of "Mohammad" by Maxime Rodinson to Arabic, and a dissertation on Marxist economist thought (historical materialism) which Rodinson used in his biography of the Prophet Muhammad, was later independently published by the Lebanese Institute for University Publications under the name "Rodinson and the Son of Islam".
+In 1980, Hassan received his Ph.D. from the Université Saint-Joseph.
+His thesis, (undertaken with the assistance of Father Farid Jabr and Dr. Khalil Al-Jur) which concerned the translation of "Mohammad" by Maxime Rodinson to Arabic, and a dissertation on Marxist economist thought (historical materialism) which Rodinson used in his biography of Muhammad, was later independently published by the Lebanese Institute for University Publications under the name "Rodinson and the Son of Islam".
 The publication would quickly gain attention first in Lebanon then in the arab world in intellectual circles.
 However, Hassan's translation of Rodinson's "Mohammad" was not published, for the controversial book may have caused more sectarian strife in a country already overtaken by civil war.